konak/konak-components/Konak.Dac/readme.txt

 5. In created section add the folowing line:
 	<settings default_connection_string="DefaultConnection" />
 	where the value of the "default_connection_string" property must point to the default connection string used to connect to database.
+6. Call extension method to initialyse component. if it is a web application, open Global.asa file and in Application_Start method call: this.UseKonakDac();

+	In other non web applications, you can add to startup Main function this init command:
+	Konak.Dac.Extensions.Configuration.UseKonakDac();

 That is all.